conradwt/auto-layout-with-dicee/README.md

 ## Support

-Bug reports and feature requests can be filed with the rest for the Ruby on Rails project here:
+Bug reports and feature requests can be filed with the rest for the Auto Layout with Dicee project here:

 - [File Bug Reports and Features](https://github.com/conradwt/auto-layout-with-dicee/issues)